Cornwallis Becomes the Hunted

 An Army Goes to a Tavern

 After the Battle of Guilford Court House in today’s Greensboro, British Lt.
 Gen. Lord Charles Cornwallis was moving his army toward Cross Creek (now Fayetteville) to recover.
 The British had been at Dixon’s Mill in Snow Camp, and marched through Pittsboro to Ambrose Ramsey’s tavern and mill on the Deep River, arriving Monday, March 26, 1781.
 They needed to cross the river to get to Cross Creek.

 Continental Maj.
 Gen. Nathanael Greene believed his army was in better shape after the battle, so he ordered a march on Cornwallis.
 He sent cavalry ahead under Col. “Light Horse” Henry Lee to try to slow the British down.
 This exactly reversed Cornwallis’s chase of Greene prior to Guilford, led by cavalry under Lt.
 Col. Banastre Tarleton, including the “Race to the Dan.”
 The hunter had become the hunted!

 After following much of the route of Moncure-Pittsboro Road, the colonial road the British used from Chatham Court House (today’s Pittsboro) turned more directly toward the river near here.
 As it approached the river, it may have run parallel to today’s highway, uphill to the right.
-Then it cut across at an angle near the modern southbound bridge and downhill past the northbound bridge.
+Then it cut across at an angle near the modern southbound bridge on the right and downhill past the northbound bridge.

 Ramsey’s Tavern was by that road where US 1 South runs now: The site was destroyed when the hill was cut.
 As you approach the bridge following the directions below, imagine the tavern hanging in the air directly above the pavement at the height of the hilltops near the river, probably in line with the start of the guard rail.
 It had a steep roof, porches on front and back, and chimneys on each end, built well enough to last until the 1950s.